ScanCode is a tool to scan code for license, copyright, package and their documented dependencies and other interesting facts.

 The ScanCode documentation is hosted at scancode-toolkit.readthedocs.io.

-If you are new to Scancode, start here.
+If you are new to Scancode, start with our newcomer page.

 Other Important Documentation Pages: